skuligowski/md-docs/README.md

 Markdown files that don't have the book and the chapter properties in the header are not included in the documentation.

+### Chapter yaml header options

+- `book` - (type: `String`, required) - A name of a book to which the chapter belongs to.

+- `chapter` - (type: `String`, required) - A name of the chapter.

+- `permalink` - (type: `String`, optional) - Custom, friendly url for the chapter.
+By default the url is generated from the name of the book and chapter.

+- `default` - (type: `Boolean`, optional) - When set to true, the chapter will be presented as first after entering the site.

+- `order` - (type: `String`, optional) - This field is used to sort chapters in a book.

 ## Usage

 ```